Four easy ways to make your content more accessible

 For example, imagine being hearing impaired and trying to lip-read in a video meeting where multiple participants are talking at once or have their cameras turned off.

 You can also be part of the solution.
-Be prepared to help a hearing-impaired colleague by using a whiteboard solution to explain or clarify content in a meeting, or by offering to provide clarification and fill in gaps via chat.
+Be prepared to help a deaf or hard-of-hearing colleague by using a whiteboard solution to explain or clarify content in a meeting, or by offering to provide clarification and fill in gaps via chat.

 Interested in learning more?
 Check out our blog, 3 ways Intuit helped me make my word accessible to find out how one Intuit software engineer solved communication speed bumps in hybrid settings.